jinghuazhao/software-notes/README.md

 While there are multiple sources (e.g., Linux archive, Anaconda and Linuxbrew) to get the pre-built executables up-running, they may work less well compared to those built from the latest source distributions.

-With the later option we can always download the latest release, make minor changes, and test the documentation example(s).
-Of course, by doing so the list of software is also enriched naturally and hopefully feedback to those sources.
+With the later option we can always download the latest release, make minor changes, test the documentation example(s) and give feedback to the developers.